wilzbach/storyscript/CONTRIBUTING.md

 # Storyscript contribution guidelines

-You are welcome to contribute to asyncy.
+You are welcome to contribute to Storyscript.

 ## Contributions flow